ibm-ecosystem-engineering/wealthcare-cloud-native-app/deployment/03-deployment-mcm-dc/readme.md

       image: "gandhicloudlab/wealthcare-web-mcm-200-dc-oss:0.0.1"
 ```

-3. In the below file, make sure you have the right values for MQ, DB, urls and etc.
+3. In the below file

 ```
 wealthcare-cloud-native-app/deployment/03-deployment-mcm-dc/yaml/02-channel/20-deployable-common.yaml
 ```

-4. Update the below two properties which are pointing to the `user` and `financialplan` microservices.
+update the below two properties which are pointing to the `user` and `financialplan` microservices.

 ```
       apiUrlUser: http://wealthcare-user-wealthcare-app-ns.<target_managed_cluster_url>
       apiUrlFinancialplan: http://wealthcare-financialplan-wealthcare-app-ns.<target_managed_cluster_url>
 ```

+You can also update the DB, MQ and etc. But they are optional.

 ----------
 ## 3 Deploying in OCP (MCM Hub)